10 ITIL best practices to implement in 2025

 10. Continually monitor key metrics for continuous improvement

-To start, it’s paramount to verify that all KPIs measured are relevant and closely aligned with an organization’s strategic goals.
+To start, it’s paramount to verify that all KPIs measured are relevant and closely aligned with your organization’s strategic goals.
 These metrics should also be SMART to facilitate accurate tracking and assessment.
 Regularly reviewing and updating KPIs to reflect changing business needs and technological advancements ensures that they remain applicable and effective over time.

 Where can ITIL best practices be implemented?